Table of Contents

 How to Add a Table to Your Shogun Pages

+First, drag the Table element into the Page Builder editor.
 Click the Add Column button to add more columns.
 Use the Number of Rows option to increase or decrease the rows of content.

 Changing the Order of Columns